pydantic/pydantic/docs/internals/resolving_annotations.md

         self.right = r
 ```

-To circumvent this issue, forward references can be used (by wrapping the annotation into quotes).
+To circumvent this issue, forward references can be used (by wrapping the annotation in quotes).

 In Python 3.7, [PEP 563] introduced the concept of _postponed evaluation of annotations_, meaning
 with the `from __future__ import annotations` [future statement], type hints are stringified by default: